 Shortly after Wytske started playing clarinet at a nearby concert band named Koninklijke Harmonie Pieter Aafjes, I decided to play music there too.
 I took lessons in snare drum and later I switched to timpani.
 Timpani is still my main instrument, although I more or less know how to play most instruments in the band’s “kitchen department”.

 In 2013 I said goodbye to Capgemini and started a new job at the dutch Police.
 I learned lots about IT and digital forensics.
-After almost two years I switched jobs again, I currently work for SSC-Campus, which maintains IT for some governmental organisations including the dutch weather service.
+After two years I moved on to SSC-Campus, which maintains IT for some governmental organisations including the dutch weather service.
 In 2020 I left SSC-Campus and the dutch government and started working for Qstars IT, a small private company dealing with open source and automation.

 So… what will happen next?